All Episodes

 And that's, you know, that's what I did.

-I'm really just a normal, everyday Aussie.
+I'm really just a normal everyday Aussie.

 I really am.

-And I got obsessed with it.
+And I got obsessed with it, you know.

 Well, I was going to say that.